cmu-db/ext-analyzer/README.md

 This repository contains the code used to analyze the extension ecosystems of PostgreSQL, MySQL/MariaDB, SQLite, Redis, and DuckDB.
 The code for each of these systems and the instructions on how to run the analysis scripts can be found in their respective directories, except the PostgreSQL index-type analysis, which is included as a submodule.

-Additionally, we have included our the CSVs used to run our plot scripts and the plot scripts themselves in this repository.
+Additionally, we have included our the CSVs used to run our plot scripts and the plot scripts themselves in the `plot_scripts` directory.

 Feel free to submit PRs and offer feedback, we would love to hear it!